dpc-sdp/ripple/docs/content/design-system/5.components/search-bar.md

 #### Search button
 The search button contains a button label and search icon.

-To allow more space for text in the search bar, the responsive variation:
+Smaller devices show a responsive variant with:
+- only a search icon
+- no button label.

+This gives the user more space to write search text.
+Users know that a magnifying glass represents a search function.

+The word ‘Search’ must appear in the alt text for screen readers.

+The button type should be a submit button.
+This lets a user conduct a search:
-- hides the button label
+- using the enter/return key
+- using fewer keystrokes
+- by choosing a suggestion (if applicable)
-- displays a search icon on smaller devices only.
+- that afterwards, still displays the search keyword.

-Users know that magnifying glass indicates a search function.
-Because of this, on small screen we don't pair it with the word 'search' due to space limitations.
-However, it is kept in the code for screen readers.

-The search button must submit an action, which reduces the time it takes to use the search bar.
-A user can enter their own search word or select a suggestion if that option is available.
-The search submits once a user selects 'enter' or 'return',

-The search keyword remains once the search results display.

 ####  Predictive keyword list

-Making suggestions can improve the user experience.
-This can lead to less spelling errors and less effort for the user to reach their result.

-Useful suggestions can help guide users to their destination.

-Keyword suggestions should be in a compact and organised list.

-Provide suggestions after the user enters the third character.
-This reduces user effort.
-But don’t overwhelm users with a lot of suggestions.
-Keep the amount of suggestions under 10.

-Allow for keyboard navigation through the suggestions:

-- The user should be able to scroll through the items.
+Useful suggestions let users find what they need with less effort.
+They also reduce spelling errors and typing.

+Use a short, ordered list of no more than 10 keyword suggestions.

+They should appear after only a few keystrokes.

+Let the user scroll through keyword suggestions using keyboard navigation, with the Esc key to exit.

-- Once the user goes past the last item, they should return to the top.
-This should be the same going in reverse, but appear at the bottom.
+Scrolling ‘down’ past the last suggestion should loop the user back to the first one.
+Scrolling ‘up’ before the first suggestion should loop the user to the last (bottom) one.
-- The Esc key should allow users to exit the list.

 ### When and how to use

-- Use the search bar for site search.
+- Use the search bar to let users search your site (site search).
-- Use default search field on white page background
+- Use default search field on white page background.
-- Use reverse search field on grey background
+- Use reverse search field on grey background.
-- Use menu variant in the mega menu only
+- Use menu variant in the mega menu only.
-- Use only default and reverse variants with predictive list suggestions
+- Use only default and reverse variants with predictive list suggestions.
-- Even if it's hidden, still use a label.
-This is for screen readers
+- Even if it's hidden from view, always use a form label for screen readers.
-- Keep placeholder text concise and descriptive
+- Keep placeholder text concise and descriptive.

 ### When and how not to use